LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 #In the command prompt terminal
 kibana.bat
 ```
 You will see the cursor blinking for a while before you see Kibana running!
+When you see the message `http serverrunning at http://localhost:5601` in your terminal, you are ready to work with the Kibana interface.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/haaym56lxc2iyp6nhvgg.png)